netiiic/VacationWebsite/README.md

+# Description

-Website for travel agency.
+Website for a travel agency.

+# Technology

-The project is done using APS.NET MVC technology.
+APS.NET MVC 5